Best Practices for Instant Pull Payments

 - Establish distinct first, second and third lines of defense as customary with standard risk management practices to monitor and test design and operating effectiveness of policies, procedures and monitoring mechanisms.

-- Post Transaction Processing:
+Post Transaction Risk-Management

 - Track chargebacks, reversals and declines to identify patterns.